-- Coronary autoregulation: Atherosclerotic coronary arteries tend to compensate for the stenosis by relaxing smooth muscle around the athersclerotic plaque.
-This results in a local vasodilation at the site of the plaque.
-Hence, in early stages of atherosclerosis the lumen (diameter) may not be affected by the plaque (which is why coronary angiography may also be false negative).
+- Coronary autoregulation: Atherosclerotic coronary arteries tend to compensate for the stenosis by relaxing smooth muscle around the atherosclerotic plaque.
+This results in local vasodilation at the site of the plaque.
+Hence, in early stages of atherosclerosis, the lumen (diameter) may not be affected by the plaque (which is why coronary angiography may also be false negative).
 However, as the atherosclerotic process continues and the plaque grows, it will gradually cause a narrowing of the lumen despite any autoregulatory mechanisms.

 - The length of the stenosis: A long stenosis will have a greater impact than a short stenosis.

 The ischemic cascade: from ischemia to ECG changes and chest pain

 Patients with acute coronary syndromes who are monitored with continuous ST segment monitoring only report symptoms in approximately 40% of the ischemic episodes detected with continuous ST segment monitoring.
 It follows that 60% of ischemic episodes are asymptomatic, which in turn implies that ischemic heart disease cannot be ruled out by the absence of symptoms.
 On the other hand, patients with symptomatic ischemic heart disease (i.e angina pectoris) will almost invariably display ischemic ECG changes during episodes with chest pain.
 In summary:

 - 60% of all ischemic episodes are asymptomatic.